 Spider-Man 3 Movie Review

 Peter Parker is finally happy.
-He and Mary-Jane are in a steady and loving relationship, crime is down, and New York City is planing to give Spider-Man the key to the city.
+He and Mary-Jane are in a steady and loving relationship, crime is down, and New York City is planning to give Spider-Man the key to the city.
 Peter thinks life literally couldn't get any better and he's right.
 From this point forward, his life is going to slowly decline.

 Tobey Maguire returns one last time as Peter Parker AKA Spider-Man.
 This time, he must face off against Harry Osborn AKA Hobgoblin who wants revenge for his father's death, Flint Marco AKA Sandman who robs in order to get money to save his sick daughter, and Eddie Brock AKA Venom who wants revenge for being humiliated by the press - all while juggling a relationship with Mary-Jane, school, and his ego.